Mermaid: Iara and Ipupiara

-It is often argued that the legends of the Iara developed around the 18th century out of the indigenous myth of the Ipupiara among the Tupinambá people.
+It is often argued that the legends of the Iara developed around the eighteenth century out of the indigenous myth of the Ipupiara among the Tupinambá people.
 The Ipupiara was originally conceived of as a male water-dweller that carried fishermen to the bottom, devouring their mouths, nose, fingertips and genitals.
 European writers during the age of exploration disseminated the myth, but the Gandavo (1576) included an illustration of "Hipupiàra" with female breasts.
 Subsequently the Jesuit Cardim wrote that the "Igpupiàra" also consisted of females that look like women with long hair.
-Though somewhat vague in the case of Gandavo, Cardim had clearly injected Christian opinion which would readily relegate the role of emasculating men to the female kind.
+Though somewhat vague in the case of Gandavo, Cardim had injected Christian opinion of relegating the role of emasculating men to the female kind.
 Later with the introduction of African slaves, the Yoruba myth of Iemanjá was admixed into the telling.

+Alamoa

+The Alamoa is a well known legend in the island of Fernando de Noronha, northeast of the Brazilian mainland.
+An alluring half-naked woman, she who would seduced men by night, and the charmed lovers who followed her end up falling off the island cliff, off Pico hill.
+Again, modern commentary paints her as a "beautiful white woman (linda mulher branca)", which would be consistent with the name Alamoa being an older form of alemão, which now means "blonde, fair-skinned woman" whereas older literature describes her as fulvous or tawny (fulva), though dressed in white, as according to Francisco Augusto Pereira da Costa (d.
+1923).
+According to one telling, on Friday nights, the rock of Pico splits and emits a light beam, followed by Alamoa's appearance, attracting men; but she will then transform into skull and skeleton, resulting in disappearances, except cries of terror can be occasionally heard.
+The Alamoa evidently maintains an underwater palace as well.
+These elements (skull, light, palace) are lacking in European (Dutch) lore, though general similarity to Holland's mermaid has been suggested.